Ahooker90/eDefender/README.md

 # eDefender
-Paper has been accepted to TrustCom 2024
+The paper has been accepted to TrustCom 2024

 ### If you use our dataset or model in your paper, please cite: